Scientist G2 Microbiology

 Austin Health is the major provider of tertiary health services, health professional education and research across three campuses in the north-east of Melbourne and state-wide.
 We have a highly engaged, diverse and collaborative workforce that is unified by our purpose, which is to help people live healthy and fulfilled lives.

-About the Microbiology Department: Microbiology utilises state of the art automation and technologies as well conventional manual methodology to generate clinically valuable information for diagnosis and treatment of infections.
+Microbiology utilises state of the art automation and technologies as well conventional manual methodology to generate clinically valuable information for diagnosis and treatment of infections.

-About the role: This is position is for a Medical Scientist (Grade 2) in Microbiology Department, full-time (40 hrs per week) is suitable for a candidate with relevant qualifications, knowledge, and experience in a diagnostic medical microbiology laboratory.
+This is position is for a Medical Scientist (Grade 2) in Microbiology Department, full-time (40 hrs per week) is suitable for a candidate with relevant qualifications, knowledge, and experience in a diagnostic medical microbiology laboratory.
 The successful candidate should be available to work rotating 24/7 shifts including public holidays and weekends.

 This position is for a scientist who is available to work onsite at Heidelberg and may also perform various duties related to microbiology in the Austin Pathology regional laboratories including attending regional laboratories for purposes of staff training and implememation/review of specimen processing (including testing), quality control, documentation, equipment, reagents and other tasks as required.

-Essential knowledge and skills To be successful in this role you must demonstrate:
+To be successful in this role you must demonstrate:

-Our benefits Working at Austin Health means enjoying a strong sense of purpose, engaging in meaningful work every day.
+Working at Austin Health means enjoying a strong sense of purpose, engaging in meaningful work every day.
 Our people also receive a variety of rewarding benefits, including:

-Work with us!
 We are committed to cultural safety and health equity for Aboriginal and/or Torres Strait Islander People.

 We celebrate, value, and include people of all backgrounds, genders, identities, cultures, bodies, and abilities.
 We welcome and support applications from talented people identifying as Aboriginal and/or Torres Strait Islander, people with disability, neurodiverse people, LGBTQIA+ and people of all ages and cultures.